Washington Square Park: Protests and demonstrations

+Along with nearby Union Square Park, the park has long been the beginning and/or end point of many political demonstrations and other large protests.

 In 1834, New York University decided to use prison labor to dress the stone for a new building, across from the park, as prison labor from Sing Sing was cheaper than hiring local stonemasons.
 This, the stonecutters of the city said, was taking the bread out of their mouths.
 They held a rally in Washington Square Park, and then held the first labor march in the city.
 That turned into a riot, and the 27th New York regiment was called out to quell the stonecutters.
 The regiment camped in Washington Square for four days and nights until the excitement subsided.
-New York University continued their use of prison labor.
+New York University continued its use of prison labor.

 On Labor Day September 2, 1912, approximately 20,000 workers (including 5,000 women) marched to the park to commemorate the Triangle Shirtwaist Factory fire, which had killed 146 workers the year before.
 Many of the women wore fitted tucked-front blouses like those manufactured by the Triangle Shirtwaist Company.
 This clothing style became the working woman's uniform and a symbol of female independence, reflecting the alliance of labor and suffrage movements.
 Over 25,000 people marched up Fifth Avenue from the park demanding women's suffrage in 1915.